TwoStoryRobot/eslint-config/README.md

 npm install --save-dev eslint eslint-plugin-jest eslint-plugin-react
 ```

+If you are using NPM >5 you can also do this:

+    npx install-peerdeps --dev @twostoryrobot/eslint-config

 Add `@twostoryrobot/eslint-config` (or just `@twostoryrobot`) or
 `@twostoryrobot/eslint-config/react` (no shortcut for the react config, sorry)
 to the `extends` of your `.eslintrc`.